Karen O'Reilly

 If you become fearful, remember to recall scripture to your mind and just watch God's peace fill your heart.
 A wonderful scripture to meditate on when you become fearful is Philippians 4:7.

-4. We find the perfect description on the steps to take in renewing your mind straight from scripture in
+4. We find the perfect description of the steps to take in renewing your mind straight from scripture in

 1 Thessalonians 5:16-18.